Battle of Zieleńce: Russian advance

-After a few hours, the Polish and Russian artillery quieted.
+After a few hours, the Polish and Russian artillery fell silent.
 Within 12 hours with Russian-backed artillery fire, the infantry began advancing onto the Polish centre.
 Under mass artillery fire and a Russian attack, panic was induced among the Polish recruits who began escaping.
 After some time, Józef Poniatowski reviewed the Polish position.
 He organised a new battalion from the Potocki regiment and with support of battalion ordnance Ostrogoski began a counterattack.
 Russian infantry under fire of artillery and a Polish counterattack began withdrawal incurring heavy losses.
 Meanwhile, another Russian infantry unit secured the village of Zieleńce and opened fire on Polish formations.
 Poniatowski sent a formation of cavalry, but failed.
 After the village was set on fire, the Russians withdrew.
 Meanwhile, the Russians moved artillery fire onto Polish right wing on cavalry.
 The soldiers felt panic.
 At that moment, Cossacks began a charge.
-At beginning, that charge was stopped by field squadrons of Mokronowski brigade cavalry, but in formation of Regiment Buławy Koronnej panic ensued the rear squadrons of Mokronowski brigade.
+Initially, that charge was stopped by field squadrons of Mokronowski brigade cavalry, but in formation of Regiment Buławy Koronnej panic ensued the rear squadrons of Mokronowski brigade.
 The panic of the Polish cavalry was stopped by Sanguszko and other officers.
 After reorganisation, Polish cavalry with support of part Lubowidzki cavalry brigade from second line began a countercharge.
 During this charge, the Polish cavalry destroyed the Russian cavalry and began to rally.
 Poniatowski sent an order to support the rally to Czapski commander of second line cavalry right wing.
 Czapski refused to obey because the order was not written.
 In truth of the matter of his decision was that he was follower of the pro-Russian Targowica Confederation.
 During this time, a Russian regiment of grenadiers from Ekatierinoslav attacked Polish left wing.
 Poniatowski sent battalions from Potocki and Malczewski regiments.
 After decimating grenadiers under artillery and rifle fire, the Russians advance collapsed.